 - To turn CEIP on, select "Yes, I am willing to participate anonymously in the Customer Experience Improvement Program".

-Submitting Feedback ( MAP Toolkit 7.0 and above)
+Submitting Feedback ( MAP Toolkit 8.0 through MAP Toolkit 9.4)

 Within the MAP Toolkit, you have the opportunity to submit a rating or feedback.
 When you provide a rating or your feedback, Microsoft does not ask for your contact information.
 Your rating or feedback is not associated with your identity.
 This is an optional feature and if you provide feedback, it will be used to improve Microsoft’s products, services, and technologies.